instagram

 La richiesta pare non sia limitata all'industria siderurgica, avendo un impatto più generale nel complesso delle relazioni industriali nella prima potenza economica e produttiva dell'Eurozona.
 Il segretario di Ig Metall Hofmann ha, in una nota, voluto sottolineare che il comparto siderurgico e la sua rappresentanza sindacale "è stata spesso pioniere di accordi collettivi progressisti, anche in materia di orario di lavoro".

-Nel caso ci fosse una apertura deelle organizzazioni datorial ci sarebbero comunque tempi di introduzione lunghi e il passaggio potrebbe richiedere diversi anni, in modo da poter gestire la transizione anche perché le aziende non devono essere in difficoltà con l'introduzione della settimana di quattro giorni.
+Nel caso ci fosse una apertura deelle organizzazioni datoriali ci sarebbero comunque tempi di introduzione lunghi e il passaggio potrebbe richiedere diversi anni, in modo da poter gestire la transizione anche perché le aziende non devono essere in difficoltà con l'introduzione della settimana di quattro giorni.

 desk@euroeconomie.it